Babes in Toyland (1997 film)

 Babes in Toyland is a 1997 American Christmas animated musical-comedy fantasy adventure film based on the 1903 operetta.
 Directed by Charles Grosvenor, Toby Bluth and Paul Sabella, the film stars the voices of Joseph Ashton, Lacey Chabert, Raphael Sbarge, Cathy Cavadini, Charles Nelson Reilly, Jim Belushi, Bronson Pinchot and Christopher Plummer.
-It was released direct-to-video in the United States.
+It was released direct-to-video by MGM/UA Home Video under their MGM/UA Family Entertainment label on October 14, 1997, in the United States.

 Plot

-It's three days before Christmas Eve, as the conductor aboard the Toyland Express, Humpty Dumpty (Charles Nelson Reilly), meets two orphaned siblings, Jill and Jack (Lacey Chabert and Joseph Ashton), who are traveling from an orphanage and on their way to Toyland.
-After meeting Tom Piper (Raphael Sbarge) and Mary (Cathy Cavadini), who runs her late father's toy factory, they go to live with their uncle, the evil Barnaby Crookedman (Christopher Plummer), who despises toys, laughter, and fun and keeps Jack and Jill locked up in the tower of his mansion.
+It's three days before Christmas Eve, as the conductor aboard the Toyland Express, Humpty Dumpty, meets two orphaned siblings, Jill and Jack, who are traveling from an orphanage and on their way to Toyland.
+After meeting Tom Piper and Mary, who runs her late father's toy factory, they go to live with their uncle, the evil Barnaby Crookedman, who despises toys, laughter, and fun and keeps Jack and Jill locked up in the tower of his mansion.
 He has plans to shut down the toy factory, and earlier shot down Tom's hot air balloon as he was flying over the Goblin Forest in an attempt to get him eaten by goblins (and is quite shocked to see him alive).

 Jack and Jill sneak out and go to the Toy Factory, which has received a big order from Santa Claus requesting a thousand giant toy soldiers.
 Just as Jack and Jill offer to help, Barnaby abducts them and locks them back in the tower as punishment for escaping.
-Shortly afterward, he hires two pirates crooks named Gonzargo and Rodrigo (James Belushi and Bronson Pinchot) to sabotage the toy factory.
+Shortly afterward, he hires two crooks named Gonzargo and Rodrigo to sabotage the toy factory.

 Jack and Jill sneak out and go to the toy factory again, where Gonzargo and Rodrigo, disguised as sheep, drop a monkey wrench into the gears of the factory's primary machine, but Jack manages to remove it before the machine can explode from pressure build-up.
 Jack and Jill immediately suspect Gonzargo and Rodrigo, though believing them to be sheep, and chase after them, resulting in Rodrigo and Gonzargo being knocked into a well by a ram and Jack and Jill, respectively, get knocked down by an empty pail and fall down the hill again.